Enhancing the filtered derived category

 \subsection Acknowledgments

 We thank Thomas Nikolaus and Benjamin Hennion for helpful conversations about localization, Tobias Barthel and Nathaniel Stapleton for interesting examples of filtered spectra, Fosco Loregi\`an for pointing out Bousfield's paper~[\Fact] to us, Fran\c cois Petit and Lee Cohn for help with the literature, and Jakob Scholbach for providing extensive feedback on this paper.
-We are grateful for an anonymous reviewer's feedback, which led to improved articulation and arrangement of our results.
-We also thank the \link{http://ncatlab.org/nlab/show/HomePage}{$n$Lab} for being a wonderful resource.
-A part of this work was done while both authors participated in the ``Homotopy theory, manifolds, and field theories'' trimester at the Hausdorff Research Institute for Mathematics.
-The second author was also supported by the Max Planck Institute for Mathematics.
+We are grateful for an anonymous reviewer's feedback, which led to improved articulation and arrangement of our results, and to the anonymous referee, whose questions and suggestions clarified the paper and led us to develop the dg results.
+Our gratitude extends to the \link{http://ncatlab.org/nlab/show/HomePage}{$n$Lab} for being a wonderful resource.
+A~part of this work was done while both authors participated in the ``Homotopy theory, manifolds, and field theories'' trimester at the Hausdorff Research Institute for Mathematics.
+The second author was also supported by the Max Planck Institute for Mathematics in Bonn and the SFB 1085 (Higher Invariants) in Regensburg.

 \filtquasi \section Filtered objects in the language of stable \ii-categories